 Recovery from illness or injury often happens in stages.
 And in many cases, it makes sense that you return to work in stages too.

 A phased return to work should be personalised to you and your condition.
-It can take anywhere from 1 to 6 weeks – potentially even longer.
-Normally you'll gradually build up the hours you're working, and you might have more flexible hours, so you can avoid things like rush hour if it would help your recovery.
+It can take anywhere from one to six weeks – potentially even longer.
+Normally, you'll gradually build up the hours you're working, and you might have more flexible hours, so you can avoid things like rush hour if it helps your recovery.

 Our Income Protection Insurance includes a back to work benefit, so if you're earning less than before because your hours or responsibilities have changed, you may continue to receive a reduced payment after you start working.

 Income Protection has no cash-in value at any time.
-It's important that you continue to pay your premiums otherwise your policy will end and you will not be covered.
+It's important that you continue paying your premiums otherwise your policy will end and you won't be covered.
 You should review your cover on a regular basis to make sure this still meets your needs.

 What happens to your income protection when you return to work?